-2019 Regular Session - State Tax Legislation Overview
+2019 Regular Session - State Tax Legislation

 - Tobacco 21.
 The legal age for purchasing cigarettes, tobacco products, and vaping products has been raised to 21.
 Starting October 1, 2019, there is a new tax on vaping products: 40¢ per milliliter for closed products, like Juul, and 10% of the wholesale price on the "juice" and vaporizer for open products.
 The cigarette dealer annual licensing fee also increases to $200 on October 1, 2019.
+The penalty for failure to secure or renew a cigarette dealer or cigarette distributor’s license as of October 1, 2019, increases from $5 to $50 for each day of operation without such license.

 - Plastic bag fee.
 Beginning on August 1, 2019, retailers are required to charge 10¢ for each single-use plastic bag provided at checkout.
 These plastic bags will be banned on June 30, 2021.
+Pursuant to Executive Order No. 7N issued by Governor Lamont, the Plastic Bag Fee was suspended from March 26, 2020, through June 30, 2020.

 - Sales tax changes.
 The economic nexus threshold for requiring remote sellers to collect and remit sales tax will be reduced on July 1, 2019, to $100,000 of sales and 200 or more transactions.
 On October 1, 2019, the rate on digital goods will increase to 6.35%, the rate on meals will increase by 1%, and the marine dock dyed diesel rate will be reduced to 2.99%.
 On January 1, 2020, safety apparel, metered and other previously exempt parking, dry cleaning and laundry (other than coin operated) will be taxable.
 On that date interior design services for individuals will also become taxable.